Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 HSM data:

-- keys
+* Keys
-- users
+* Users
-- namespaces
+* Namespaces

 Configuration:

-- config/domain store version
+* Config/domain store version
-- cluster CA (used to authenticate nodes across cluster)
+* Cluster CA (used to authenticate nodes across cluster)
-- backup passphrase and backup salt
+* Backup passphrase and backup salt

 Note that for now the config/domain store version can only be version 1 (if your software version supports clustering, then that is what you have).
 Refer to the `Software Updates in Clusters`_ section for more details on the safety of installing software updates within a cluster.